Brush up on Your English Language Skills

 If English is not your first language, you may need to put in some extra time and effort into brushing up on these language skills.

 Some of the most popular international study destinations are the United States, United Kingdom and Canada.
 And seeing as English is the most widely-spoken lingua franca and medium of instruction in most universities in these countries, it is of utmost importance that potential international students are fluent in both spoken and written English.
+If you need help brushing up on your English language skills, don't worry!
+SchoolApply is partnered with various pathway providers worldwide that support international students in overcoming the English language barrier before they can start their university studies.

 English Proficiency Tests